Presented by Melbourne Recital Centre & AMEB

 AMEB Sound Insights: Strings

-AMEB repertoire examined and performed live for all learners.
+AMEB repertoire explored and performed live for all learners.

 This unique series of events at Melbourne Recital Centre will provide learners with the chance to hear syllabus favourites played by AMEB examiners.
 Witness the discussion of pieces, descriptions from current composers, and essential insights to assist and inspire developing musicians.

-Sound Insights: Strings will feature AMEB examiner and concert cellist Josephine Vains, performing popular syllabus pieces and then diving deep into conversation about technique, interpretation, and stylistic choices.
+Sound Insights: Strings will feature AMEB examiner and concert cellist Josephine Vains, performing popular syllabus pieces and then diving deep into conversation about technique, interpretation, and stylistic choices alongside composer Aaron Wyatt.
 A must-see for anyone preparing for an AMEB exam.

 Supported by the Learning and Access Consortium.